memeandstickers/memeandstickers.github.io/_posts/2020-06-10-Community-Guidelines.md

 Pornography & Explicit Nudity: You can’t upload anything that depicts any form of sex act or other sexually explicit material.
 Straight up: Your Stickers can’t show any explicit nudity at all.
 Sorry!
 In general, if it’s not something that you’d show your mom, don’t upload or create it on StickerMobi.

-**Violence:** We don’t mind Stickers that show fictional violence (in other words, pretend play where no one actually gets hurt), but if it’s real, then it’s not allowed.
+**Violence:** We mind Violence Stickers, if it’s real, it’s not allowed.
 Any Stickers that portray real death, mutilation, gore, or assault are not permitted.

 **Self-Harm:** You can’t create, upload, or share anything that encourages or promotes self-harm.
 This includes activities or behavior related to suicide, self-mutilation, or eating disorders.

 **Animal Cruelty:** Absolutely no Stickers of animals being harmed or abused are permitted.
 Period.

-Bullying, Stalking, Harassment, or Threats: You can’t create, upload, or share Stickers to bully, harass, or threaten another individual.
+**Bullying, Stalking, Harassment, or Threats:** You can’t create, upload, or share Stickers to bully, harass, or threaten another individual.

 **Hate Speech:** Stickers are meant for everyone, so we don’t allow any that slander, demean, or belittle another group or person based upon their race, religion, gender, or sexual orientation.
 Those are a definite no.